"Battle of Ideas and Systems"

 by referring to the United States and Canada in the collective:

 The States of Europe and North America, recognizing their common

 responsibility, have tried "to build bridges of co-operation between

 the systems, spanning the gulfs that divide them".

-Premier Brezhnev defined the intellectual context (emphasis added):
+Premier Brezhnev3 defined the intellectual context (emphasis added):

 Premier Brezhnev said (excerpted): Before this exceptionally

 authoritative audience we would like to stress most emphatically one

 of the inherent features of the foreign policy of the Soviet Union:

 the Leninist policy of peace and friendship among nations; its